 Need-Based Financial Aid

-Applications for federal aid and work-study employment become available in January of the year for which the student intends to enroll using the Free Application for Federal Student Aid (FAFSA).
+Need-based aid at Vanderbilt is restricted to U.S. citizens and is administered via the Office of Student Financial Aid in the form of federal loans and work-study eligibility.
+Applications for federal, need-based aid become available in January of the year for which the student intends to enroll using the Free Application for Federal Student Aid (FAFSA).